Rethinking and Recomputing the Value of Machine Learning Models: Measuring model ``value''

-The first case is by far the most common, at least in our experience.
-The second case is an extension and generalization of the first case, in two ways: it can take features as input (that is, $s$ can be trained as opposed to ``just'' being a formula), and it can filter based on any formula.
-Both the feature aware rejector and calibrator require some form of ``training'' or machine teaching.
-An important conceptual distinction here is that a feature-aware rejector makes sense in cases where we know the use case, because that knowledge will tell us when to reject.
-On the other hand, a feature-aware calibrator can be considered of general usefulness.
-However, if we consider feature-aware calibrator, one point we make is that in that case calibration and learning really are the same thing.
-In the end, we have a model $m'=r(m)$, and one could argue (we do) that calibration in this case is no different than learning or fine-tuning.
+The first case is the most common, at least in our experience (see Section \ref{insights}).
+The second case is an extension and generalization of the first case in two ways: it can take features as input ($s$ can be trained as opposed to ``just'' being a formula), and it can filter based on any formula.
+It however requires some form of ``training'' or machine teaching, which is highly non-trivial.
+The recalibrator also typically requires some form of training.
+However, a feature-agnostic calibrator can be easily set up by post-hoc calibration strategies~\cite{calibration2021}, the most common being temperature scaling~\cite{Guo2017CalibrationOfMNNs}.
+Finally, the last case is what is being addressed by the recent literature on learning to reject~\cite{Hendrickx2021}, which is currently confined to the academic world, but could greatly benefit from incorporating the notion of value that we introduce here.
+In this paper, we focus on classifiers that can integrate threshold-based filtering mechanisms, enabling the use of the ``value'' metric with any model capable of providing confidence scores alongside its predictions.

 In formalizing ``value'', we will progressively make a few assumptions that i) allow to simplify the presentation of the problem without altering the essence of the concepts, ii) are reasonable in many if not most use cases, and iii) make the definition of the value function easier to understand and interpret for the users who eventually have to deploy ML into their companies.
-This is important: people understand accuracy because it is simple, and that has value even if accuracy is ``inaccurate'' as a metric, and most users will not be able to express complex value functions.
-We also scope the conversation on classification problems as it makes it easy to ground the examples and terminology, and because it is easier to define a notion of accuracy.
+We scope the conversation on classification problems as it makes it easy to ground the examples and terminology, and because it is easier to define a notion of accuracy.
+This is important: people understand accuracy because it is simple, and that has beneficial value even if accuracy is ``inaccurate'' as a metric, and most users will not be able to express complex value functions.
+Note however that our results also apply to other performance measures, like F1-score, as we will show in our experimental evaluation.